 The underwriting fee is equal to the public offering price per share of the shares less the amount paid by the underwriters to us per share of the shares.
-The underwriting fee is \$ per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.
+The underwriting fee is \$0.84 per share.
+The following table shows the per share and total public offering price, underwriting discounts and commissions to be paid to the underwriters and proceeds before expenses assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.